 Fusarium head blight (FHB) is a fungal disease of wheat (including durum), barley, oats, other small cereals grains and corn.
 On cereals, it is recognized by premature bleaching and salmon-coloured fungal growth on the heads of crops it has infected.
 FHB reduces yields, decreases grain quality and may limit crop marketing opportunities.

 When FHB infects cereal crops, it can produce mycotoxins such as deoxynivalenol (DON), commonly known as vomitoxin.
-As most importing countries have strict limits on DON levels, the presence of DON restricts the grain’s end uses and marketing potential.
+As most importing countries have strict maximum limits of DON in grain, the presence of DON restricts the grain’s end uses and marketing potential.
 Shipments that exceed acceptable levels of DON could be rejected at tremendous cost to the industry and may impact Canada’s reputation as a producer of high-quality cereal grains.

-To help keep marketing options open for your harvested grain and maximize your return on investment, Keep it Clean recommends the following best practices to manage FHB:
+To help keep marketing options open for your harvested grain Keep it Clean recommends the following best practices to manage FHB:

 - Grow varieties with the highest FHB-resistance available.
 Growing resistant varieties is one of the most important decisions in managing the disease.
 The use of resistant varieties is especially important in areas at risk for FHB.
 Cereals also vary in their susceptibility: durum is the most susceptible to FHB, barley is less susceptible than wheat and oats are the least susceptible cereal crop.

-- Plant clean seed and consider a seed treatment in high-risk areas.
-Establish a strong stand by using high quality, vigorous seed and appropriate seeding rates.
+- Establish a strong stand by using high quality, vigorous seed and appropriate seeding rates.
 If possible, time seeding so that the crop will not be at a susceptible stage (flowering, early kernel development) during warm, humid weather.

 - During the summer months, risk maps for the Prairie provinces can be found here:

-- Use a combination of best management practices to control fusarium.
-Using as many best management practices as possible provides the best chance to limit the spread and severity of fusarium outbreaks.
+Applying best management practices can reduce and limit the spread and severity of fusarium outbreaks.
 Growing disease resistant varieties, applying fungicides and rotating crops may have the highest impact.

 Managing disease pressures is one of 5 Simple Tips to keep your crops ready for market.
 By limiting the spread and severity of FHB in the field, you can protect your investment and help keep marketing options open for cereal grains.